Brian Sussman: Television career

-Sussman began his television career in 1977 as a news anchor for Columbia, Missouri television station KCBJ.
+Sussman began his television career in 1977 as an anchor for Columbia, Missouri television station KCBJ.
 In 1980, Sussman joined KOLO-TV of Reno, Nevada as a weather and feature reporter.
 Sussman had an exclusive interview with the Reverend Billy Graham when Graham visited Reno for his 270th crusade in 1980.
-"It was life changing," says Sussman.
-"He encouraged me to use my media platform to tell others that Jesus is 'the way, truth, and life.'"
 In 1983, Sussman became weather reporter with KNTV of San Jose, California.
 While working for KNTV, Sussman attended graduate meteorology courses at San Jose State University.
-Sussman was part of an evening newscast at KNTV that surprised stations in San Francisco when it won a local Emmy Award for best newscast in 1985.
+Sussman was part of an evening newscast at KNTV that won a local Emmy Award for best newscast in 1985.

 In 1987, Sussman moved to Pittsburgh to join KDKA-TV, then a Group W station, as a meteorologist.
 While at KDKA, Sussman volunteered at local schools to teach children meteorological concepts, on behalf of nonprofit organisation For Spacious Skies.
 Sussman also won the Radio-Television News Directors Association (RTNDA) award for best local weathercast in 1987.

-From 1988 to 1995, Sussman was under contract as substitute weather anchor for CBS This Morning.
+From 1988 to 1993, Sussman was under contract to be substitute weather anchor for CBS This Morning.
 Sussman was the evening news meteorologist with Group W's San Francisco TV station KPIX from 1989 to 2000, where he won RTNDA best local weathercast awards from 1990 to 1995 and 1997 to 1999.
 At KPIX, Sussman also hosted a weekly five-minute segment called "Brian's Kids" that profiled foster children.
 "Brian's Kids" led to the adoption of nearly 400 children, including one by Sussman.
-Expressing a desire to spend evenings with his family, Sussman left KPIX on December 22, 2000, shortly after the retirement of longtime anchor and local personality Dave McElhatton; Sussman joined Heidrick & Struggles as a media recruiter in January 2001.
+Expressing a desire to spend more time with his family, Sussman left KPIX on December 22, 2000, shortly after the retirement of longtime anchor and local personality Dave McElhatton; Sussman joined Heidrick & Struggles as a recruiter in January 2001.